Evan Dahm: Books

 In 2012, in collaboration with Becky Dreisdadt, Frank Gibson, KC Green, Yuko Ota and Ananth Hirsh, Dahm co-founded a series of art books, titled Benign Kingdom.
 In this series, Dahm and his colleagues aim to present the works of various webcomic creators specifically.
-In an interview with Comics Alliance, Dahm stated that he had difficulty working together with people to get these books published, as he has gotten used to publishing his own work.
+In an interview with ComicsAlliance, Dahm stated that he had difficulty working together with people to get these books published, as he has gotten used to publishing his own work.

 In 2014, Evan Dahm illustrated a new edition of L. Frank Baum The Wonderful Wizard of Oz.
 Funded through a Kickstarter campaign, this edition includes around 100 illustrations, among which are 24 full-page illustrations.
 In an interview with io9, Dahm stated that he had been thinking of doing illustrations for a public domain book for a while at that point and wanted to create drawings that support the text rather than being the "main thing".
 Dahm first read the book one or two years before starting the campaign.
 Dahm noted that the setting is often the most important part of a story to him, and while the places in The Wonderful Wizard of Oz aren't well-described, Dahm stated that capturing the atmosphere of them was a "fun challenge".
 In 2016, Dahm started a new Kickstarter campaign to give Herman Melville's Moby-Dick a similar treatment, incorporating 53 full-page ink illustrations into the novel.

 In 2016, First Second announced to publish a graphic novel by Evan Dahm titled Island Book.
 This story follows the young girl Sola who leaves her island home in order to find the creature that cursed her.
 Talking with The A.V.
 Club, Dahm stated that it is "exciting to start building a new story and a new world from the ground up" after working from the same set universe for a decade.
 He further noted that he had "been wanting to make a story about a voyage on the high seas for a long time."
 The book was published in May 2019.